-Governance and Oversight of Our Approach
+Governance and Oversight

-Our Board exercises oversight of the ERM framework, both as a full Board and through its standing Committees.
-An important element of this oversight involves regular interaction among our Board and senior management regarding our risk exposures and mitigation effects, as they relate to our business strategy, operations and values.
+Our Board has oversight of the ERM framework, both as a full Board and through its standing committees.
+This involves regular interaction between our Board and senior management regarding risk exposures and mitigation effects as they relate to our business strategy, operations and values.
 The Board also annually reviews strategic and enterprise risks and considers, among other items, our mitigation and overall strategy, competitive landscape, capital structure and management succession planning.
 Internal auditors also support risk identification and monitoring.

 Supply Chain Resilience

 In working toward making our supply chain more sustainable, we are helping minimize supply interruptions.
-As well as working alongside a diverse, global network of suppliers, nongovernmental organizations (NGOs) and scientists for over a decade, we’ve also collaborated with farmers and ranchers to help support long-term livelihoods and resiliency.
-This includes embedding beef farming methods that help protect and maintain native landscapes, improve biodiversity and sequester carbon in soils.
+As well as working alongside a diverse, global network of suppliers, nongovernmental organizations (NGOs) and scientists for over a decade, we’ve collaborated with farmers and ranchers to support long-term livelihoods.
+This includes using regenerative beef farming methods that help protect and maintain native landscapes, improve biodiversity and sequester carbon in soils.

-Our Approach to Business Continuity and Crisis Management
+Business Continuity & Crisis Management

 The program provides increased governance infrastructure to support cross-functional transparency and consistency, as well as greater resilience to disruption through proactive continuity planning and scenario-based exercises.
-It also aligns crisis management playbooks and protocols to enable a streamlined response in the event of disruption, and supports continuous improvement through root cause analyses and after-action reporting.
+It also aligns crisis management playbooks and protocols, enabling a streamlined response to disruptions, and supports continuous improvement through root cause analyses and after-action reporting.

 We help ensure an effective response to enterprise-level disruption by leveraging a cross-functional team of leaders and subject matter experts.